yuchsiao/tf-vs-pytorch/README.md

 # tf-vs-pytorch

 This repo manually documents the TensorFlow and PyTorch adoption in each class of each school over years, aggregated by DL fields.

+Here a library is considered as the major use in class if the template code of assignments is based on that library.
+If multiple libraries are present, templates based on multiple libraries are provided.

 ## General Deep Learning